 In every workshop, the idea or impetus is just the starting point.
 We naturally talk and learn about colour theory, about value placement, about contrast and depth, scale and proportion.
 You will find your own composition while exploring and sharing ideas in the workshop.
 Find your own approach, create your own work, share your vision, and learn the way to find your unique point of departure.

 Here are the courses I teach.
 They are best done in two day or three day stints, but in a pinch I will teach a “mini” version in one day.
-In the one day version – you get the technique, but there is simply (usually) not enough time to make a composition of any size and stitch it together.
+In the one day version – you get the technique, but there is simply (usually) not enough time to finish a composition of any size and stitch it together.

 Door Jam Any level of sewist.